Feb 18—March 1, 2015

 …with its beautiful countryside and characteristic red-painted log homesteads.
 The province is proud of its living traditions in arts and industry as well as winter sports.
 Did you know that it was in Dalarna in the 16th century that King Gustav I, Gustav Vasa found the resources to unite and develop the modern nation of Sweden, or that Falun is on the Unesco World Heritage List with its historic mining landscape?
 More facts about Dalarna.

-Environmental and climate issues form an important part of the 2015 WSC.
+Environmental and climate issues form an important part of Falun2015.

-It’s our goal in Falun to increase the commitment of visitors to the World Championships to a range of sustainability matters.
-Generally speaking, the 2015 FIS Nordic World Ski Championships will have a minimum of environmental impact.
+Our goal is to increase the commitment of visitors to the World Championships to a range of sustainability matters.
+The goal is also for the 2015 FIS Nordic World Ski Championships to have a minimum environmental impact.

 A wide range of different stakeholders contribute to the work of the World Ski Championships organisation, including local trade and industry, the media, the International Ski Federation FIS, as well as local and regional authorities and thousands of volunteers.
 Read more about the WSC organisation and key players here.

 The 2015 FIS Nordic World Ski Championships will be providing food well out of the ordinary

 Eats and drinks will be available throughout the arena as well, of course, as in central Falun and the surrounding towns and villages.
 All the local produce and specialities will be vying to satisfy your culinary tastes.
 We call it Taste of Dalarna.
 Read more.